 The 20th century – a century of reforms

-Late 19th-century Sweden was marked by the emergence of strong popular movements that included the free churches, the temperance and women’s movements, and above all the labor movement.
+Late 19th-century Sweden was marked by the emergence of strong popular movements that included the free churches, the temperance and women’s movements, and above all the labour movement.

-The labor movement, whose growth kept pace with industrialization in the late 19th century, was reformist in outlook after the turn of the 20th century.
+The labour movement, whose growth kept pace with industrialization in the late 19th century, was reformist in outlook after the turn of the 20th century.